Aime-Rick/Aime-Rick/README.md

 ## 💡 About Me

-I'm a curious and hands-on AI Engineer based in Benin, currently working as a **Data/AI Consultant at Afrique Conseil** and formerly at **ByteInnov IT**.
+I'm a curious and hands-on AI Engineer, currently working as a **Data/AI Consultant at Afrique Conseil** and formerly at **ByteInnov IT**.
 My work spans across machine learning, data science, and full-stack AI solutions — especially where real-world problems meet intelligent automation.

 From **financial risk modeling** and **healthcare translation apps** to **e-commerce scraping** and **computer vision for fashion**, I love building systems that learn, predict, and help people.